essfeed/wordpress-events-manager-ess/readme.txt

 * Import single event throught ESS Feed format
 * Syndicate to 3rd party ESS feeds to automaticaly have the events updated.
 * Export events into ESS format
-* Auto submit events to Search Engines
+* Auto submit events to Search Engines.
-* With ESS import, it also create tags, images, tickets and categories.

 = Benefits of ESS =

 * ESS increases user web traffic on event portal.
-* ESS structures and organizes crucial event information to broadcast efficiently.
+* ESS structures and organizes crucial event information to broadcast them efficiently.
 * ESS prevents the duplication of content by centralizing event information in one website.
 * ESS provide automatic transmition of events all over the web.
 * ESS reduces the cost of event promotion thanks to centralization and automatization.